resmushit/wordpress-plugin/README.md

 - [ ] Add a link to the future GDPR and Privacy Policy Page on https://resmush.it
 - [X] Wordpress 5.x support
 - [X] Provide a CRON feature
+- [] Support for Arabic file names
+- [] Auto-replace when JPG files is lower than an optimized PNG file

 ## Versioning